nucypher/fileverse-agents/README.md

 - **Time-based conditions**: files accessible after a specific time
 - **Token balance conditions**: files accessible to users with minimum token balances
+- **NFT ownership conditions**: files accessible to holders of specific NFTs
 - **Custom RPC conditions**: files with complex blockchain-based access logic
 - **Compound conditions**: combine multiple conditions with AND/OR logic
 - **And more** as in https://docs.taco.build/for-developers/references/conditions...